Clinical use

 Specimen requirements

 - Do not use serum separator tubes with a gel plug for azole drugs.
+This is because the gel may bind the analyte, which may result in an artificially lower result being obtained, interpreted, and reported.

 Minimum volume